-CLSSD is a non-profit, interdisciplinary organization that consists of three law firms, which are court-appointed to represent both minors and non-minor dependents in Juvenile Dependency Court within and out San Diego County.
+CLSSD is a non-profit, interdisciplinary organization that consists of four law firms, which are court-appointed to represent both minors and non-minor dependents in Juvenile Dependency Court within and out San Diego County.

 Client-centered – We value and actively listen to the voices of our clients and represent their unique, holistic needs.

 Zealous – We are courageous leaders in our advocacy for the protection of each child’s right to safety, stability and well-being.

 Collaborative – We work as a team through meaningful dialogues and formalized partnerships, internally and externally, to achieve positive outcomes.

 Compassionate – We provide culturally competent services and strive to achieve social justice and dignity for the most vulnerable.